dariel312/ZBAppReminder/readme.md

   * Build using Visual Studio

 ## Settings File
+The settings file includes all configuration needed to run the project.
+See `/settings.example.json` file for an example file.

 Property | Description
 ------------ | -------------
 TwilioAccountSID | Account ID API Key from Twilio